MicrosoftDocs/dynamics-365-project-operations/articles/procurement/non-stocked-materials-project-purchase-orders.md

 ---
 title: Order non-stocked materials for a project using project purchase orders
-description: This topic explains how you can order non-stocked materials for a project using project purchase orders.
+description: This article explains how you can order non-stocked materials for a project using project purchase orders.
 author: sigitac
 ms.date: 09/27/2021
 ms.topic: article